It takes people of all talents to run a City like Laguna Beach. We hire maintenance workers and artists, spreadsheet whizzes and athletes.

 The survey was conducted by Polco, an external, independent research firm that works with organizations throughout the country to help their employees be more engaged, satisfied, and productive at work.

-As a next step, the City will hire a facilitator to assist with the development of an action plan based on the survey results and a task force of employees from all departments (and a sub-task force of Police Department employees) that will identify key priorities and develop a roadmap to success.
-The action plan will be presented to the City Council in conjunction with the City Council prioritization/strategic planning process on February 12, 2022.
+As a next step, the City hired a facilitator to assist with the development of an action plan based on the survey results and a task force of employees from all departments (and a sub-task force of Police Department employees) to focus on key priorities and develop a roadmap to success.
+The action plan will be presented to the City Council in conjunction with the City Council prioritization/strategic planning process on March 4, 2022.